Pr0metheus2/Dyson-BMS-V6-V7-V8-Dual-mode-Boost-Eco/README.md

 ## Credit
 - DavidAlfa from EEVBlog Forum (Created I2C Library)
-- dvd4me from EEVBlog Forum (Helped with reverse engineering and provided continued support)
+- dvd4me from EEVBlog Forum (Helped with tinfever engineering and provided continued support)
+- tinfever for his initial work in this project
+- bluespresso for his consequent V6/V7 and V8 initial support
 -----
-Now, if you’ll excuse me, I’m going to finally vacuum my apartment.

 **In memory of BMS boards SV11 #1, SV09 #1, SV04 #1, and SV04 #3 who gave their lives for this project.
 Their sacrifice will not be in vain.**